 Capital One Spark Miles Select for Business: Best for frequent travelers

-With a 20,000-mile sign-up bonus (worth up to $200 in free travel when you spend $3,000 in the first three months), the Capital One Spark Miles Select for Business* offers a jump start on earnings, and 1.5 miles per dollar spent on every purchase makes it easy to stockpile rewards for future business travel.
+Why we picked it: With a 20,000-mile sign-up bonus (worth up to $200 in free travel when you spend $3,000 in the first three months), the Capital One® Spark® Miles Select for Business offers business owners a jump-start on earnings, and 1.5 miles per dollar spent on every purchase makes it easy to stockpile rewards for future business travel.

 You can collect miles even faster by swiping the Spark Miles Select for all of your business expenses and distributing free employee cards to earn rewards for their purchases, too.

 Unlike other travel credit cards, many of which also charge annual fees, this card doesn’t limit you to booking award flights and hotel stays in the Capital One Travel portal – you can shop around to get the absolute best value for your points, then use Capital One’s Purchase Eraser tool to cover the cost within 90 days of when the transaction posts to your account.
 (Other types of purchases also qualify, including car rentals and Uber rides, although what counts as travel is based on the merchant category code assigned to the business.)